eliesmeen/odin-recipes/README.md

 # odin-recipes
-This is my first project uploaded to github.
+This is my first project uploaded to Github.
+This is apart of the Foundations course for the Odin Project.